 Content insurance is not included in the rental price.
-Before purchasing a policy with the container company check with your homeowners or renters insurance to see if off-site storage is covered and if in fact a storage pod on your site is actually covered.
+Before purchasing a policy with the container company, check with your homeowners or renters insurance to see if an off-site storage pod is covered and if a storage pod on your site is covered.

 Can You Do A Long Distance Move With A Storage Pod?

-Storage pods can be used as just as easily for a long-distance move as it can a local move.
+Storage pods can be used as just as easily for a long-distance move as they can for a local move.